Hi, I'm Urte Peteris (PhD).

-I am a Political Science PhD Candidate at Columbia University specializing in International Relations.
-I am currently working on a dissertation that explores how propaganda and information operations work as international communication.
+I am a scholar of international relations with a PhD in Political Science (Columbia University).
+My work explores how propaganda and information operations work as international communication.

 I study how foreign propaganda strategies can be categorized, how and why states devise, deploy, and evaluate their own propaganda strategies, and how they respond to the strategies of allies and adversaries.
 I also research covert action, hybrid warfare, and civil-military affairs.
 I have a regional interest in Eastern Europe, particularly the Baltic States and Russia.

-I am currently a Cordier Fellow at the School of International and Public Affairs at Columbia.
+I am currently teaching at the School of International and Public Affairs at Columbia.
 Before starting my PhD, I worked as a researcher for the European Commission, the US Department of State, and the Streit Council.
 I hold BA degrees in Political Science, History and International Relations from the University of Miami, as well as an MA and MPhil in Political Science from Columbia University.

 Research →